Ruisi-Tang/MoodTracker/README.md

 There is certainly a lot that still can be improved for this App, things like:

-* Add a delete method on the database API, this will allow user to delete and modify their input.
+* Add a delete method in the database Class, this will allow user to delete and modify their input.
 * Utilize an open-source graph generator library to generate a report for database data for better visualization.
 * Add a login feature to protect the user's privacy
 * Improve the UI/UX design of the App for a smoother user experience.